 Gretchen has a wide, enthusiastic following, and her idea for a “happiness project” no longer describes just a book or a blog; it’s a movement.
 Happiness Project groups have sprung up from Los Angeles to Enid, Oklahoma to Boston, where people meet to discuss their own happiness projects.
 More than a dozen blogs have been launched by people who are following Gretchen’s example.
 On her companion website, the Happiness Project Toolbox, enthusiastic readers track and share their own happiness projects.

 Gretchen invites you into The Happiness Project community.
 She discusses how she uses her blog, the Happiness Project Toolbox, her newsletter, Facebook, Twitter, etc. to spread ideas and connect with an audience.
 She describes five visionary statements that guide innovative thinking about using the internet to connect with people.

-Gretchen Rubin is the author of several books, including the blockbuster New York Times bestsellers, The Happiness Project and Happier at Home, and most recently, Better Than Before.
+Gretchen Rubin is the author of several books, including the blockbuster New York Times bestsellers, The Happiness Project, Happier at Home, Better Than Before, and most recently, The Four Tendencies.
 She has an enormous readership, both in print and online, and her books have sold more than two million copies worldwide, in more than thirty languages.
 On her weekly podcast Happier with Gretchen Rubin, she discusses good habits and happiness with her sister Elizabeth Craft.
 Rubin started her career in law and was clerking for Supreme Court Justice Sandra Day O’Connor when she realized she wanted to be a writer.
 She lives in New York City with her husband and two daughters.